Ongoing Guidance: CHS Research

 - VCU has more than 850 active federal grants for this fiscal year.
 As of Feb.
 14, the university has received stop-work or termination guidance for very few of them.

-- If a proposed 15-percent cap on indirect costs were to go into effect for current and future NIH grants, the financial impact to VCU would be approximately $26 million.
+- If a proposed 15% cap on indirect costs were to go into effect for current and future NIH grants, the financial impact to VCU would be approximately $26 million.
+Update: On March 5, 2025, a federal judge issued a nationwide preliminary injunction blocking the implementation of the proposed 15% cap on NIH indirect research funds.

 - Researchers should continue to work on existing grants and submit proposals for new ones.